Common library questions and answers

 Q: Books can be registered as on shelf on the catalogue and not be there when I get to the shelf?

 A: We have improved our shelving processes and aim to have books reshelved within four hours of them being returned.
 Once a book is returned it will show as available on the catalogue.
 If you can’t find a book that is showing as available on the catalogue, you can come and ask us at the enquiry desk to see if it is has just been returned.
-We also have an ongoing issue of books being hidden in parts of the library, this is something we will try to address with a refreshed ‘Respect your library’ campaign.
+We also have an ongoing issue of books being hidden in parts of the library, this is something we will try to address with a refreshed ‘Study with Respect’ campaign.

 Q: Can we have more computers?